The BBC Aren’t Using Their Grizzly Bear Site In Katmai This Year – Grizzly Bear Workshop Anyone?

 Now for the first time ever Kent is offering wildlife photographers like you and me a unique opportunity to camp and photograph the grizzly bears and wolves of Katmai in the same locations that the major film crews chose.
 WAIT A SEC, did he just say wolves.
 YES, there is a resident wolf pack that gets in on the salmon action so there’s a real possibility of capturing wolf images on this grizzly bear workshop, as seen in Kent’s images.

-This Grizzly Bear Workshops are scheduled for August and September for 2017 and 2018 which will afford excellent photographic opportunities for grizzly bears chasing salmon as shown in the image above.
+This Grizzly Bear Workshops are scheduled for August and September for 2018 which will afford excellent photographic opportunities for grizzly bears chasing salmon as shown in the image above.

 Hallo Bay in the opinion of many is the jewel of the Katmai Coast.
 Hallo glacier is a spectacle unto itself with its ice packed snowy peaks looking down upon rolling grassy meadows and incredible towering sea cliffs that surround the bay.
 All of this makes for fantastic back drops for the bears and wolves.
 Geographic Harbor and Kinak also offer spectacular scenary and backdrops for environmental shots as well as the close up fishing grizzly bear experience.